joeyklee/geosandbox/README.md

 The outcome of the workshop will be a simple experimental map drawing app that is as complex or simple as the participant is comfortable.

+## Communication:
+We will be using this [Mozfest 2016 etherpad](https://public.etherpad-mozilla.org/p/geosandbox) to communicate during the workshop to help with documentation, attendance, and to help share questions/answers quickly.

 ## Requirements:
 * own laptop